MicrosoftDocs/azure-ai-docs/articles/ai-studio/concepts/fine-tuning-overview.md

 - [Prompt engineering](../../ai-services/openai/concepts/prompt-engineering.md) is a technique that involves designing prompts using tone and style details, example responses, and intent mapping for natural language processing models.
 This process improves accuracy and relevancy in responses, to optimize the performance of the model.
 - [Retrieval-augmented generation (RAG)](../concepts/retrieval-augmented-generation.md) improves LLM performance by retrieving data from external sources and incorporating it into a prompt.
 RAG can help businesses achieve customized solutions while maintaining data relevance and optimizing costs.

-As you get comfortable and begin building your solution, it is important to understand where prompt engineering falls short and that'll help you realize if you should try fine-tuning.
+As you get comfortable and begin building your solution, it's important to understand where prompt engineering falls short and that will help you realize if you should try fine-tuning.
 - Is the base model failing on edge cases or exceptions?
 - Is the base model not consistently providing output in the right format?
 - Is it difficult to fit enough examples in the context window to steer the model?